 You can currently share your location in Google Maps (if you want to), and can determine who you’d like to update and how long for.
 Useful for stalker partners or anxious parents, I’m sure.
 It could then be alarming to see someone drop off the map, as it were.
 Which is why adding in battery percentages could be something that really kicks off.

 It could take a while before the changes appear in the app.
-And hidden code found within app updates does sometimes get cut, but the reaction to this news has been pretty frenzied, so hopefully Google follow through.
+And hidden code found within app updates does sometimes get cut, but the reaction to this news has been very positive, so hopefully Google follow through.
 If not, send a carrier pigeon.